Logiqx/gps-wizard/docs/gpx/issues/waterspeed.md

 ## GPS Exchange Format (GPX) - Waterspeed

+### UNDER CONSTRUCTION - JUST RANDOM POINTS!

 ### Summary

 - http://www.topografix.com/GPX/11.xsd is wrong, should be http://www.topografix.com/GPX/1/1/gpx.xsd
 - Time formats are wrong in the GPX 1.1 file.
 Should use Z, rather than +0000.
-- Times are wrong by one hour in either the GPX 1.1 or GpsarPro file.
+- Times are wrong by one hour in the GpsarPro file.
 - gpxdata:speed does not belong in gpxtpx:TrackPointExtension
 - should use gpxdata:speed AND gpxtpx:speed in GpsarPro file
 - Has a GPX file using "ns3" and a GPX file using "gpxtpx"